Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Virginia Tech has five wins against the spread in 12 games this year.

-- Virginia Tech is 2-1 against the spread and 2-1 overall when the team puts up more than 32.4 points.
+- When Virginia Tech records more than 32.4 points, it is 2-1 against the spread and 2-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.